Shakeel-Ahmed/github-users-react/README.md

 ## About App

-This is a simple app written in TypeScript using the ReactJS framework to fetch GitHub users' data connecting from the GitHub Server.
+This is a simple app written in TypeScript using the ReactJS framework to fetch GitHub users' data from the GitHub Server.
 It will give you details that are a little time-consuming to search related to GitHub users like personal blogs, Twitter accounts, email, etc.

 ### Redux